flonadb/flonadb/README.md

 ## Remote Proxy Database
 This is a Type 3 JDBC driver implementation of proxy database, the driver comes in form of 2 components, a client JDBC driver component which communicates with the server component over a network to process database calls made by the client application.
-The actual database definitions are maintained on the Flona server and client only needs to know how to connect to the server and passes to it the logical name of the target database it wants to connect to and use.
+The database instance definitions are maintained on the Flona server and client only needs to know how to connect to the server and passes to it the logical name of the database instance it wants to connect to and use.

 **Note** No JDBC drivers have to be added to the classpath of the client application with this proxy, they are only added to the server.